RyotaUshio/obsidian-pdf-plus/README.md

 1. Install the latest version of BRAT and enable it.
 2. _(Optional but highly recommended)_ In the BRAT settings, turn on `Auto-update plugins at startup` at the top of the page.
-3. Open the following URL in browser: `obsidian://brat?plugin=RyotaUshio/obsidian-pdf-plus`.
+3. Open the following URL in the browser: `obsidian://brat?plugin=RyotaUshio/obsidian-pdf-plus`.
 4. Click the "Add Plugin" button.

 ## Remarks

-The following plugin(s) alters Obsidian's internals in such a way that prevent some aspects of other plugins from working properly, so I don't recommend using it together with this plugin.
+The following plugin(s) alters Obsidian's internals in such a way that prevents some aspects of other plugins from working properly, so I don't recommend using it together with this plugin.

 - [Close similar tabs](https://github.com/1C0D/Obsidian-Close-Similar-Tabs)